HayChaster/HayChaster.github.io/projects/project-4.md

   - intellij
   - Semantic
   - App
-summary: creating a website that was able to show users in University of Hawaii at Manoa current food options.
+summary: creating a website that was able to show users in University of Hawaii at Manoa current food options
 ---

 there test